Penumbra Inc at JPMorgan Healthcare Conference Transcript

 Robert Justin Marcus - JPMorgan Chase & Co, Research Division - Analyst

-Welcome back, everyone.
-I'm Robbie Marcus, the med tech analyst at JPMorgan.
-Very happy to have our next speaker, is going to be the CEO of Penumbra, Adam Elsesser.
+Thanks, everyone.
+I'm Robbie Marcus, the Medtech analyst at JPMorgan.
+Thanks for joining.
+Happy to have our next session, Penumbra.
+I'm going to introduce Adam Elsesser, the CEO, and then we'll do a little Q&A after.
+Adam?

-Adam, I'm going to turnover to you for formal presentation, and I'll join you in a few for Q&A. Just a reminder, feel free to submit questions online or e-mail me, and I'll do my best to get to all of them.
-Adam, turn it over to you.

 Adam Elsesser - Penumbra, Inc. - Co-Founder, Chairman, President & CEO